yenchiah/geo-heatmap/README.md

 Demo: https://yenchiah.github.io/geo-heatmap/GeoHeatmap.html

 This JavaScript library is for creating an interactive geographical heatmap.
 This library uses Google map's [data layer](https://developers.google.com/maps/documentation/javascript/examples/layer-data-dynamic) to show GeoJSON zipcode boundaries.
-These zipcode boundaries are processed and downloaded from [data.gov](https://catalog.data.gov/dataset/zip-codetabilation-area-boundaries/resource/ea476dcb-4846-4242-9fb3-d41afb13bf52).
+For obtaining the ZCTA5 GeoJSON, please refer to [this project] (https://github.com/jgoodall/us-maps).
 The polygons on the map can be colored by using [d3-scale](https://github.com/d3/d3-scale).
 One example that uses this library is the [Environmental Health Channel](http://envhealthchannel.org/).

 # Dependencies
 jQuery (necessary, https://jquery.com/)